ysavary/WindMobile/README.md

 Licensing
 ---------

-Please see the file called agpl.txt
+Please see the file called LICENSE.txt